pixelthing/craigmorey-2021/posts/2021-09-gtm-tracking-internal.md

 </script>{% endraw %}
 ```

-The last thing we do is to include this piece of information in any GA hit data, for instance in Universal Analytics we add it to the GA settings variable in GTM as a custom dimension scoped to the user.
+The last thing we do is to include this piece of information (The GTM variable "visitor type - var") in any GA hit data, for instance in Universal Analytics we add it to the GA settings variable in GTM as a custom dimension scoped to the user.
 In GA4, we send it as a user parameter.
 Setting it as a user scoped dimension means you'll be able to filter (or segment) out these users as long as they have that device until it's cookies are cleared or the browser obfuscates the GA cookie.

 ### Caveats